 For example, thirty dollars is the same as $30 on the listening test.
 Also, six o’clock and 6:00 are the same as well.
 Finally, ten thousand and 10,000 are also both correct.
 Writing the number or symbol allows you to feel confident in your answer.

 In Part 2 of the IELTS listening test, there are a variety of question types.
 For example, some questions involve maps so there is vocabulary that may be helpful to know.

 1. Rooms in buildings: kitchen, bathroom, bedroom, living room, dining room, den, library, gymnasium, cafeteria, classroom, waiting room

 2. Place markers: street, road, avenue, lane, drive, court

-There is some vocabulary you should be listening for, but may not have to write down when doing a map question in section 2, which will allow you to follow the map more easily.
+There is some vocabulary you should be listening for, but may not have to write down when doing a map question in Part 2, which will allow you to follow the map more easily.

 3. Directions: north, south, east, west, up, down, right, left, straight, across from, between, beside, diagonal, corner

 Being familiar with academic related vocabulary may be helpful for Part 3.

 1. School terms: presentation, project, teamwork, pairs, organization, outline, proofreading, experiment, reference, lecture, assessment, tutor, attendance, specialist, knowledge, faculty, bachelor’s, schedule, management, leadership, questionnaire, statistic, percentage, laboratory